-The owners of the undeveloped property within the Master District have represented that they intend to sell developed lots to homebuilders, multi-family, or office/retail developers in the Service Area.
+The owners of property within the Service Area have represented that they intend to sell developed lots to homebuilders or office/retail, and multi-family developers in the Service Area.
 See "PARTICIPANTS IN CURRENT SERVICE AREA - Service Area," and "THE DEVELOPERS."
 However, the Developers have no legal obligation to the Master District to carry out their current plans or any other plans of development within the Service Area.
 Furthermore, there is no restriction on the Developers or other landowners selling their land.
 The Master District can make no prediction as to the effects that inflation, interest rates, a depressed economy, falling energy prices, potential transportation problems, flooding, environmental or other government regulations, or other factors, whether economic, governmental, or otherwise, may have on the plans of the Developers.
 See "Factors Affecting Taxable Values and Tax Payments" above.